Repertoire list (what you have played in the past, either solo or chamber) to help us group you into the proper ensemble and section placement.

 A digital photo of yourself, from which a photo ID will be generated.
 The photo must be full-face view directly facing the camera with both eyes open, no glasses, and no hat or head covering that obscures or shadows your face.
 (Head coverings worn daily for religious purpose are allowed.)

 An audio or video recording of your playing, lasting no less than 10 and no more than 15 minutes.
 It doesn’t have to be professional and it is to help us group you into the proper ensemble and section placement.
 There are no repertoire requirements; however, we suggest two contrasting excerpts.

 If you are attending with a previously formed group, there is no need to submit an audio or visual recording.
 Past attendees do not need to submit a photo or audio sample.

 At the end of the registration on Acceptd, pay via credit card for registration fees, tuition, and if you're staying at Lenfest Hall, housing.
 Starting noon EST Wednesday, January 31, 2018, $60 will be added to the registration fee.
-Registration closes Thursday, March 15 at noon EST.
+Registration closes Sunday, March 18 at midnight EST.

 *The flute section of Chamber Orchestra for Adults is now full.
 Flutists should please register for Chamber Music for Adults only, and check out the Jeffrey Khaner Flute Festival, open to all ages.

 1. Stick around and get the most out of your experience.

 We ask that you free yourself of other major work commitments that would take you away from the Curtis campus during this time.
 The chamber program schedule includes some flexible time, being built around five hour-long coachings with faculty.
 Those coachings are important for you and your fellow ensemble members.
 As our faculty members say: Chamber music is a democracy and every voice is imperative.